hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 9. Graph Traversal -- traverse objects and examine them as they are traversed
 10. Dynamic Programming -- compute solution by solving simpler overlapping subproblems
 11. Backtrack and Branch-and-Bound -- branch-and-bound algorithms used to solve search and global optimisation
-12. Construct Graphical Models -- construct graps that represent random variables as nodes and conditionals as dependancies as edges
+12. Construct Graphical Models -- construct graphs that represent random variables as nodes and conditionals as dependancies as edges
 13. Finite State Machines -- interconnected states which transition between one another

 > **Further Reading**